 It’s not sexually transmitted.
 Men can’t get it from their partners.

 At least once a day, gently wash the glans, including the part under the foreskin, and dry it gently.
 If you have a foreskin, pull it back.
+A bath in salty water might help.

 You should avoid soap, hot water and vigorous rubbing, which can make the inflammation worse.
 Your pharmacist will be able to recommend soap-free products.